 1. The obvious.

-Hot water kills bacteria and cleans skin better than cooler water.
+Hot water kills bacteria and cleans skin better than cool water.
 It also more effectively clears away oils and loose skin, making it easier to get truly clean.
 Hot water opens pores so they release dirt instead of closing them off and sealing in dirt as cold water does.
 If getting clean is the object of your shower, hot water is the way to go.

 2. The physical.